shijy07/functional-programming-in-scala/basic_scala.md

 }
 ```
 If a function  is polymorphic in some type `A`, the on;y operations that can be performed on that `A` are those passed into the function as arguments.

+* Currying, uncurrying and compositions of functoins is similar to the definition in mathematics.* Just take `=>` as mappings.